Personal Injury Protection for Car Insurance Explained

 Personal injury protection operates as a no-fault insurance system, meaning your own insurance company pays for your medical bills and related expenses after an accident, regardless of who was responsible for the crash.
 This mechanism ensures you receive prompt medical care without waiting for insurance companies to determine liability.

 PIP coverage extends beyond just the policyholder.
 It typically covers you, your resident family members, passengers in your vehicle, and in some cases, injuries you sustain as a pedestrian or cyclist.
 This broad protection ensures that medical bills don't fall on injured parties who might not have their own coverage.
+You can learn more about how no-fault insurance states handle these requirements where you live.

 State Requirements and Variations